Starting a New Business? Here’s The Tech You’ll Need

-Want to learn more about using Dashlane Password Manager at home or at work?
+Want to learn more about using Dashlane Password Manager as you start a new business?

 Whether or not you hire a designated accountant for your business, a tool like QuickBooks is essential for managing payroll, tax deductions, cash flow, and bill payments.
 Meant primarily for small businesses, QuickBooks allows you to pay employees and 1099 contractors securely, manage invoices and employee timesheets, and track inventory.

 This tool is accessible via web browser or the app, and depending on your monthly plan, you can add up to 25 users.
 It’s important that each user creates a secure login and that their devices used to access QuickBooks are also secure.

 Communication between you and your employees and clients should be centralized.
 Gmail allows you to customize email addresses for employees, giving them emails at your domain.
 There are many in-app communication tools, including G-Chat and Google Meet, and workflow tools, including Google Drive for sharing and creating documents, spreadsheets, and presentations.

 Additionally, users can install Grammarly as an email add-on, which automatically proofreads emails and flags any spelling or grammar errors before your message is sent off to a client.

 Client relationship management

 A client relationship management tool (CRM) is used to centralize and store information about your clients and give you an overview of customer data.
 It also helps facilitate communication with current and prospective clients, which can lead to customer retention and increased sales.

 Different types of CRM software work for different types of businesses, but as your business grows, this type of tool is essential for managing and understanding your client base.